Howdju/howdju/docs/adrs/ADR 2 Type Design.md

 contain both the Entity's `id` and full versions of many of the Entity's fields.
 An Entity may be materialized in different ways for different purposes:

-- Including related fields or not
+- Including some or all related fields or not
-- Including all fields or not.
+- Including some or all fields or not.

 ## `FactoryInput`s